bovlb/the-blue-alliance/Firebase-Setup.md

 Edit the fields specified in the file and save.
 If you're using the development container, make sure to sync this file to the container.
 Finally, [rebuild web resources](https://github.com/the-blue-alliance/the-blue-alliance/wiki/Development-Runbook#rebuilding-web-resources-javascript-css-etc) to compile the secrets file with the Javascript.

+## Setup Keys

+Set the [`google_application_credentials` of the `tba_config.json`/`tba_config.local.json`](https://github.com/the-blue-alliance/the-blue-alliance/wiki/Development-Runbook#configuring-the-development-environment-understanding-tba_dev_configjson) to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+This is necessary in order to communicate with an upstream Firebase project.
+You can download a [Firebase service account key](https://firebase.google.com/docs/admin/setup#initialize-sdk) for your project from the Firebase console.

+If you're using the development container, make sure to sync your key file to the container.
+A [restart or reprovision of the development container](https://github.com/the-blue-alliance/the-blue-alliance/wiki/Development-Runbook#reprovisioning-the-development-container) might be necessary in order to sync files + restart `dev_appserver.py`.

 ## Configure Authentication

 1. Navigate to the Authentication tab on the left-hand side under Develop.